JuliaFEM/juliafem.github.io/README.md

-**for contributors**: If you have all [Jekyll](https://jekyllrb.com/) related stuff installed on local machine (computer you are using to develop), you can do `bundle exec jekyll serve` and check from `localhost:4000` that content is OK. **If that is the case**, you can then push directly to the master.
+**for contributors**: If you have all [Jekyll](https://jekyllrb.com/) related stuff installed on local machine (computer you are using to develop), you can do `bundle exec jekyll serve` and check using your web browser from url address `localhost:4000`, (i.e. write to address bar `http://localhost:4000`) that content is OK. **If that is the case**, you can then push directly to the master.
 Otherwise, create branch, do changes, make pull request and ask someone to review changes locally before merging.